vinceklijsen/vinceklijsen/README.md

 I'm passionate about developing tools and solutions that make everyday tasks safer and more efficient.
 Currently, I am working on a sustainable wheelchair.

 ## ⚡ Fun fact
-I’m someone who likes to combine engineering with a creative twist—whether.
+I’m someone who likes to combine engineering with a creative twist.